itsakashp/Tech-Legends/README.md

-The Project is Hosted on - [Tech Legends](https://techlegends.herokuapp.com/):
+The Project is Hosted on -
 [techlegends.ml](https://techlegends.herokuapp.com/)